zqfang/zqfang.github.io/_pages/about.md

 search_exclude: true
 ---

-My name is Zhuoqing Fang.
+This is Max.
 I like traveling, hiking, sleeping.
-I'm now a postdoc working on computational genomics.
+I'm a researcher working on computational genomics.
 I open this blog to keep track of my hardship with machine learning.